yunaxin/Spotify_Predictive_Model/README.md

   frameborder="0"
 ></iframe>

-The plot above shows that the observed difference of -0.681 falls far outside the distribution of simulated differences, confirming that this result is not due to random chance.
+The plot above shows that the observed difference of -0.681 falls far outside the distribution of simulated differences, confirming that this result is not due to random chance (p-value = 0.0).
 Our model performs significantly worse on classical and country tracks than on pop, hip-hop, metal, and electronic tracks.
 This is likely due to class imbalance — lower-popularity genres have very few popular tracks in the training data (classical at 4.9%, country at 15.7%), making it harder for the model to learn what makes them popular compared to genres like pop (64.4%).

 ### Is Our Model Fair Across Explicit and Non-Explicit Tracks?
 Not all songs on Spotify are created equal — some carry an "E" badge indicating explicit content like strong language or adult themes.
 Since explicit tracks make up a smaller portion of our dataset, we wondered: does our model treat them fairly, or does it struggle to predict their popularity compared to clean tracks?